dradtke/linode-certrenewer/README.md

   -email string
         email used for the renewal process
   -frequency string
-        how often to attempt certificate renewal, in a form understandable by time.ParseDuration() -port string
+        how often to attempt certificate renewal, in a form understandable by https://golang.org/pkg/time/#ParseDuration -port string
         port to listen on
   -production